talon-one/talon_one.js/docs/ManagementApi.md

   'tags': "tags_example", // String | Filter results performing case-insensitive matching against the tags of the campaign.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
+  'startBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign start time timestamp.
+You can use any time zone setting.
+Talon.One will convert to UTC internally.
+  'startAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign start time timestamp.
+You can use any time zone setting.
+Talon.One will convert to UTC internally.
+  'endBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign end time timestamp.
+You can use any time zone setting.
+Talon.One will convert to UTC internally.
+  'endAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign end time timestamp.
+You can use any time zone setting.
+Talon.One will convert to UTC internally.
   'campaignGroupId': 789, // Number | Filter results to campaigns owned by the specified campaign access group ID.
   'templateId': 789, // Number | The ID of the campaign template this campaign was created from.
   'storeId': 789 // Number | Filter results to campaigns linked to the specified store ID.